The Cable Guy

 The Cable Guy is a 1996 American black comedy film directed by Ben Stiller and written by Lou Holtz Jr. It stars Jim Carrey as an eccentric cable installer who intrudes on the life of a customer (Matthew Broderick).
 Leslie Mann, George Segal, Diane Baker and Jack Black appear in supporting roles.
-It was released in the United States on June 14, 1996.
-The film was a box office success, grossing over $100 million, though not to the extent of many of Carrey's previous films.
-It received mixed reviews from critics, but attained a cult following.
+It was released in the United States by Sony Pictures Releasing on June 14, 1996.
+The film was a box office success, grossing $102.8 million against a $47 million budget, though not to the extent of many of Carrey's previous films.
+It received mixed reviews from critics, but developed a cult following.